World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 EDITOR'S COMMENT

-And the dream didn't just predict a wildly unlikely scenario; it carried the conviction it was psychic.
+And the dream didn't just predict a wildly unlikely scenario; it carried the conviction it was psychic not psychological.
 I call such dreams self-flagging--a dream labeling itself paranormal--or literal, lucid, internal, or about others for that matter; no reason it has to be mystical.
 But any self-flagging hints that the dreaming mind is more self-aware than most like to think.

 --Chris Wayan